 To achieve this, the Rapid IoT design uses one GPIO pin to control the locker and uses the accelerometer to detect door movement.
 Wireless connectivity is possible via BLE or Wi-Fi while the hardware and smartphone UI was easily designed using the Rapid IoT Studio IDE tool without writing a single line of code.
 To secure data uploads to the cloud, a secure tamper resistant authentication device is used.

-All the necessary files to build and test this design can be found here.
+All the necessary files to build and test this design can be found in this NXP community thread.

-If you have a question or concern, you can post it in our Rapid IoT community page by clicking here.
+If you have a question or concern, you can post it in our Rapid IoT community page.